Midwest Road Trips

 The interpretive signs at the summit tell us what’s on the horizon.
 Photo Credit: Catherine Parker

-I found exhibits depicting the migration of 250,000 American pioneers that passed through this area from 1843 to 1869.
-The Visitor Center features a short film too.
+I found exhibits depicting the migration of 250,000 American pioneers who passed through this area from 1843 to 1869.
+The Visitor Center also features a short film.

-If time and weather allows, take a hike.
-Or drive up Summit Road to Scotts Summit for a short family-friendly hike.
+If time and weather allow, take a hike.
+You can also drive up Summit Road to Scotts Summit for a short family-friendly hike.

-Next the Visitor Center I found a living history area with covered wagons.
+Next to the Visitor Center, I found a living history area with covered wagons.
 This area helps the kids understand the journey on the Oregon Trail in a covered wagon.
-On most Saturdays, costumed interpretive rangers explain the history of the area.
+On most Saturdays, costumed interpretive rangers explain the area’s history.

 BARK program